Abraham bar Hiyya: Philosophy

 Bar Ḥiyya was a pioneer in the field of philosophy: as shown by Guttmann in refutation of David Kaufmann's assumption that the Hegyon ha-Nefesh was originally written in Arabic, Abraham bar Ḥiyya had to wrestle with the difficulties of a language not yet adapted to philosophic terminology.

 Whether composed especially for the Ten Days of Repentance, as Rapoport and Rosin think, or not, the object of the work was a practical, rather than a theoretical, one.
 It was to be a homily in four chapters on repentance based on the Hafṭarot of the Day of Atonement and Shabbat Shuvah.
 In it, he exhorts the reader to lead a life of purity and devotion.
 At the same time he does not hesitate to borrow ideas from non-Jewish philosophers, and he pays homage to the ancient Greek philosophers who, without knowledge of the Torah, arrived at certain fundamental truths regarding the beginning of things, though in an imperfect way, because both the end and the divine source of wisdom remained hidden to them.
 In his opinion the non-Jew may attain to as high a degree of godliness as the Jew.

+He claimed that all gentile science had ultimately been learned by Jewish sages.